-- (1) The amounts in these columns reflect the threshold, target and maximum amount of each Named Executive's annual cash incentive opportunity for 2016.
-As described in the section entitled "Compensation Discussion and Analysis" above, annual cash incentives payable to the Named Executives are calculated based upon the financial and operational performance of the Company or its subsidiaries. - (2) Represents the 2016-2018 PSU Awards granted in 2016 which will be eligible to vest based on corporate performance during the three year performance period ending December 31, 2018.
-The Compensation Committee determined that the corporate objectives for purposes of such awards would be pre-tax earnings, earnings per share and return on invested capital actually attained over the three year performance period.
+- (1) The amounts in these columns reflect the threshold, target and maximum amount of each Named Executive's annual cash incentive opportunity for 2017.
+As described in the section entitled "Compensation Discussion and Analysis" above, annual cash incentives payable to the Named Executives are calculated based upon the financial and operational performance of the Company or its subsidiaries. - (2) Represents the 2017-2019 PSU Awards granted in 2017 which will be eligible to vest based on corporate performance during the three-year performance period ending December 31, 2019.
+The Compensation Committee determined that the corporate objectives for purposes of such awards would be pre-tax earnings and return on invested capital actually attained over the three-year performance period.
 Until the vesting date, the shares underlying the performance shares are not issued and outstanding.
 Accordingly, the Named Executive is not entitled to vote or receive dividends on the shares underlying his performance shares unless and until those performance shares vest.
-For the 2016-2018 PSU Awards, the Compensation Committee established threshold, target and maximum performance levels for each of the three corporate performance objectives, with the actual number of performance shares that will vest to be adjusted in proportion to the extent to which the combined actual results varied from the target levels of performance.
-The performance shares are allocated equally between each of the three metrics in determining the actual awarded performance shares payable in Common Stock.
-Specifically, a number of performance shares attributable to each objective according to the weightings assigned by the Compensation Committee will be earned ranging from 50% (for threshold performance) to 100% (for target performance) to 150% (for maximum performance), with performance in between such levels determined by linear interpolation.
+For the 2017-2019 PSU Awards, the Compensation Committee established threshold, target and maximum performance levels for each of the two corporate performance objectives, with the actual number of performance shares that will vest to be adjusted in proportion to the extent to which the combined actual results varied from the target levels of performance.
+The performance shares are allocated 60% to the cumulative three-year adjusted pre-tax earnings and 40% to the three-year average return on invested capital in determining the actual awarded performance shares payable in Common Stock.
+Specifically, a number of performance shares attributable to each objective according to the weightings assigned by the Compensation Committee will be earned ranging from 50% (for threshold performance) to 100% (for target performance) to 200% (for maximum performance), with performance in between such levels determined by linear interpolation.
 If performance is below the threshold level for one or more of the objectives, no performance shares will be earned with respect to such objective(s).